 As the name suggests, condition based services tell you when to service your BMW vehicle based on its condition.
 BMW vehicles automatically monitor the different parts to check for any wear and tear.
 They can also monitor fuel levels like your engine oil and brake fluid, as well as calculate when you should have your car checked or inspected.
+Where Does the CBS Data Appear?

 The iDrive system comes standard with modern BMWs, so you can navigate to the CBS data there.
 In particular, you’re looking for the vehicle status.
 It will list some potential problem areas, like rear brake pads.
 If it has a green OK next to it, that means there is no service required.
 If it has a red triangle next to it, that means you should service it as soon as possible.
 Click on the specific problem area, and it will tell you the due date for when to service your vehicle.